mvolkmann/blog/src/htmx.md

 The element being replaced does not need to have the `hx-swap-oob` attribute, just a matching `id` value.

+In this context, "out-of-band" means outside the target specified with `hx-target`.

 For example, a todo app can display the number of uncompleted todos and the total number of todos.
 Adding a new todo, deleting a todo, and toggling the completed state of a todo